markusbichl/ADC_Silence_Detector/README.md

 ```
 Audio Source ──► RCA In (L+R) ──► passthrough ──► RCA Out (L+R) ──► Downstream equipment
                       │
-                      └──► Level sensing (PA6 / PB0)
+                      └──► ADC Level sensing (PA6 / PB0)
                                       │
                                       ▼
-                              CH32X035 MCU
+                              CH32X033 MCU
                                       │
                                       ▼
 Mini-USB In ──────────────────► USB-A Out (switched via PB1)
 ```

-The audio signal path is fully passive — the RCA inputs are wired straight through to the RCA outputs with no active components in the signal chain, preserving audio quality.
+The audio signal path is fully passive - the RCA inputs are wired straight through to the RCA outputs with no active components in the signal chain, preserving audio quality.

 ---